adanothe/autonity/README.md

 Choose option 2 to create signature and get enode for validator registration.

 ### Autonity Validator Management
 The `autonity validator management` command provides a set of subcommands to manage validators within the Autonity network.
+usage: `autonity validator <subcommands>`
 Below is the list of available subcommands:
 - `setup`: Sets up a validator.
 You can choose from the following options:
   1. Create Validator
   2. Bond & Unbond Validator